-Typically, Caucasian kilims and palaces are styles typical woven in a single piece.
-The tapestry structure is split weave.
+Typically, Caucasian kilims and palaces are styles typically woven in a single piece.
+The tapestry structure is a split weave.
 To create a web look, the warp ends are knotted.
-Motifs are made up of rows of smaller geometric motifs or adjacent or compressed huge geometric medallions that resemble palmettes.
+A typical motif is made up of rows of smaller geometric motifs or adjacent or compressed huge geometric medallions that resemble palmettes.

 In the early nineteenth century, prayer rugs were commonly created by the Muslim people for personal daily meditation and selling.
 A Mihrab, or arch design, is found on prayer carpets.
 A hand sign was woven into each corner above the arch to aid hand placement during prayers.

 Objects experienced by tribes daily, such as animals, birds, stars, worms, landscapes (trees, bushes, and branches), various flowers, flower heads with leaf and vine patterns and household items, are motifs found in Caucasian rugs.
 In addition, religious and inspirational designs were woven.
-On some rugs, symbolic messages of power can be found in the design and colours.
+Symbolic messages of power can be found on some rugs in the design and colours.

-A tiny number of kilims have all-over designs of small, repeating geometric components.
+A few Caucasian rugs have all-over designs of small, repeating geometric components.

 A vertically repeating diamond medallion alternating with two hexagons or circular motifs was a popular design in the nineteenth century, as were dragon Soumaks based on piled dragon rugs.
 The Soumak structure was woven with a design of huge "S" shapes that were considered to depict dragons.